 9.2.5 Required Interconnection Equipment

-(1) Each Service Delivery Point for a Large Load not co-located with a Generation Resource, Energy Storage Resource (ESR), or Settlement Only Generator (SOG) interconnected at transmission voltage to the ERCOT SystemMust have a permanent configuration consisting of one or more breakers capable of interrupting fault current to isolate the Large Load from the ERCOT System without interrupting flow on the associated transmission lines.
-The breakers shall be under the remote control of the applicable TO.
+(1) Each Service Delivery Point for a Large Load not co-located with a Generation Resource, Energy Storage Resource (ESR), or Settlement Only Generator (SOG) interconnected at transmission voltage to the ERCOT System:

+(a) Must have a permanent configuration consisting of one or more breakers capable of interrupting fault current to isolate the Large Load from the ERCOT System without interrupting flow on the associated transmission lines.
+The breakers shall be under the remote control of the applicable TO; and

+(b) For any FRL, the Load owner must also demonstrate the capacity to respond in the manner required for such participation.

 (2) Each Large Load co-located with a Generation Resource, ESR, or SOG interconnected at transmission voltage to the ERCOT System must have a permanent configuration consisting of one or more breakers capable of interrupting fault current to isolate the Large Load from the ERCOT System without isolating any of the co-located generators.
 The breakers shall be remotely controllable at the direction of the applicable QSE.

-a
+Reconsideration for Fast Responding Loads

+If a Large Load has applied for a designated capacity on a specified schedule and the application is denied in whole or in part, and the Large Load can offer the TSP a mechanism to automatically reduce the energy delivered from the transmission system to remediate a limiting contingency without violating the existing grid protection scheme or applicable reliability criteria to the satisfaction of ERCOT, the Large Load may request re-study as an FRL for an additional amount of firm capacity during normal operation for:

+Up to the full physical capacity of the grid on a firm-capacity basis with all lines in services if the FRL is capable of sub-second response, whether as a dynamically responsive grid reliability asset or through simple disconnection, to a set of constraining contingencies;

+Up to the short-term emergency rating of the line, if the mechanism iscapable of responding in 10 minutes or less to a contingency.